Stockholms södra railway station

-Stockholm Södra (Swedish: Stockholms södra or Stockholm S, literally Stockholm South) is a railway station located in the Södermalm area of Stockholm, Sweden.
-Informally known as Södra Station (Southern Station), it is part of the Stockholm commuter rail (Pendeltåg) network.
+Stockholms södra (abbreviated Stockholm S) is a railway station located in the Södermalm area of Stockholm, Sweden.
+Informally known as Södra station (Southern station), it is part of the Stockholm commuter rail (Pendeltåg) network.
 The station originally opened in 1860 as the northern terminus of the Västra Stambanan railway line but has since undergone redevelopment a number of times.

 Services and infrastructure

-Stockholm Södra is exclusively served by commuter trains on the Stockholm commuter rail network.
+Stockholms södra is exclusively served by commuter trains on the Stockholm commuter rail network.
 It has two island platforms and four tracks.
 The northern platform (Tracks 1 & 2) are used for commuter trains stopping at the station.
-The southern platform is unused, with Tracks 3 & 4 used by freight and long-distance trains that pass through the station without stopping.
+The southern platform is unused, with tracks 3 & 4 used by freight and long-distance trains that pass through the station without stopping.

-Stockholm Södra is located underground, below a residential development that was constructed during the 1980s.
+Stockholms södra is located underground, below a residential development that was constructed during the 1980s.
 The station has two entrances: the eastern entrance on Swedenborgsgatan and the western entrance on Rosenlundsgatan.
 The station is served by several SL local bus routes.
 Additionally, Mariatorget metro station is approximately 350 meters away, while Medborgarplatsen station is 500 meters away.
-Stockholm Södra also serves as a temporary terminus for long-distance trains during maintenance closures on the line to Stockholm Central, as occurred in the summers of 2018-2020.
+Stockholms södra also serves as a temporary terminus for long-distance trains during maintenance closures on the line to Stockholm Central, as occurred in the summers of 2018–2020.